‘The Masked Singer’ spoilers: The Frog is …

 SEE Everything you need to know about season 3 of ‘The Masked Singer’

-We are absolutely sure that the Frog is Bow Wow, the rapper turned actor.
+We are convinced that the Frog is Bow Wow, the rapper and actor.

-Bow Wow had huge success as a recording star from an early age (he started out as Lil Bow Wow).
-His first five albums all went gold and several of them got platinum certification as well.
-He also scored with his 2007 collaboration with Omarion.
-Collectively, “The Masked Singer” celebrities have 88 gold records.
+Lil Bow Wow, as he was then known, was only 13 when he released his first album, “Beware of Dog,” in 2000.
+That album and several others went both gold and platinum while two more were certified as gold.
+Between them, “The Masked Singer” celebrities have 88 gold records.

-That pairing with Omarion was called “Face Off”; that was the phrase Frog used when he said he was ready for this competition.
+Bow Wow’s last big record hit was his 2007 pairing with Omarion.
+That collaboration with Omarion was called “Face Off”; this was the phrase Frog used when he said he was ready for this competition.

-Among the many images in the clues videos, the one that stands out as the most revealing is the $106.
-That just has to be a reference to the BET music show “106 & Park.”
-Bow Wow hosted that show for three years beginning in 2012.

-In another photo, we see the letters CSI – that has to refer to the short-lived crime drama “CSI: Cyber,” in which he co-starred.

 The shout-outs to Prince suggest his hit song “Prince of Darkness” while the plaque with the word Fame on it hints at his album “The Price of Fame.”